 Why Can’t Antidepressants and Recovery Go Together?

-Natalie,* a 21-year-old recovering from alcohol use disorder, had been sober for six months when her therapist suggested she see a psychiatrist for a consultation about antidepressants.
+Natalie, a 21-year-old recovering from alcohol use disorder (AUD), had been sober for six months when her therapist suggested she see a psychiatrist for a consultation about antidepressants.
 “I was in a 12-step program,” Natalie explains.
 “Thanks to the program, my obsession with drinking had lifted.
 But I was still miserable.”

-Feeling miserable isn’t uncommon in early sobriety.
-Withdrawing from any substance to which you are addicted may produce symptoms of depression, such as changes in sleep patterns, feelings of helplessness, and appetite or weight changes.
+Feeling miserable isn’t uncommon in early recovery.
+Withdrawing from any substance to which you are addicted may cause symptoms of depression, such as changes in sleep patterns, feelings of helplessness, and appetite or weight changes.
 For Natalie, however, like many others, symptoms of depression appeared long before she began drinking alcohol or using drugs.
 Worse, they didn’t go away, or improve, as she stayed sober month after month.

 How Addiction and Depression Interact